Tierra cocida was born in a very special and humble way, in an unexpected way...

-The love for raw materials and for pottery has been with me all my life, I started working as a teacher at the artisan school in Seville from a very young age, but my restlessness and desire to create something different led me to take another path and I focused on my work as a potter.
+The love for raw materials and pottery had been with me all my life, I started working as a teacher at the school of artisans in Seville from a very young age, but my concern and desire to create something different led me to take another path and I focused on my work as a potter.

-I was without electricity for six months at home and in the workshop, I easily got used to cooking with gas, washing clothes by hand, and working in my workshop in a more simple and relaxed.
+Six months I was without electricity in my house and in the workshop, I easily got used to cooking with gas, washing clothes by hand, and working in my workshop in a more simple and relaxed.
 For me it was a challenge, and an experience that I wanted to live for a while.

-This situation led me to create a manual lathe, which worked without cables or electricity to be able to continue working.
+This situation led me to the creation of a manual lathe, which worked without cables or electricity to continue working.

-When the electricity came back to my house, I was already so used to my manual lathe that I felt that my work with it was not over yet, but that I had to continue in a different way…
+When the electricity returned to my house, I was already so used to my manual lathe that I felt that my work with it was not finished yet, but that I had to continue in a different way…

-And that was how I it happened to take the manual lathe out into the street and start new adventures, showing the trade to the world.
+And that was how it came to me.
+It happened to take the manual lathe out into the street and start new adventures, showing the trade to the world.

 Chapter 2.
 The street

-At that time I lived in Seville, and my first outing was to make little dishes around the city's cathedral.
-I put in my backpack, a ball of clay, a container to put water, a wooden pencil and a thread to cut the clay... with this, a chair and my wheel-lathe began a new facet of my adventures with pottery.
+At that time I lived in Seville, and my first outing was to start making dishes around the city's cathedral.
+I put in my backpack, a lump of mud, a container to put water in, a wooden pencil and a line to cut the mud... with this, a chair and my wheel-lathe began a new facet of my adventures with pottery.

-The truth is that it was difficult for me to break with the qualms about sitting there and starting to make dishes for pleasure… but soon the support of the people who stopped and enjoyed watching it made me realize that it was worth it.
+The truth is that it was hard for me to break the reservation that I felt about sitting there and doing dishes for fun... but soon the support of the people who stopped and enjoyed watching it made me realize that this it was worth it.

-But almost a year later, I moved to Malaga, and there I started doing it as a way of life.
-During the morning I worked in my workshop, and in the afternoon I would go to the center of the city, walking with the wheel and my backpack, I would put myself in a tourist place and make small plates to give to passers-by and people who stopped to observe... and in return, they gave me a tip.
+But almost a year later, I moved to Malaga, and there I began to do it as a way of life.
+During the morning I worked in my workshop, and in the afternoon I went to the center of the city, walking with the wheel and my backpack, I would put myself in a tourist place and make small plates to give to passers-by and people who stopped to observe... and in exchange, they gave me a tip.